Communication situations are any kind of situation in which communication takes place.

 Such meetings usually require that the attendees:

-• define problem scopes;
+• Define problem scopes,

-• identify problem priorities;
+• Identify problem priorities,

-• identify problem-solving opportunities;
+• Identify problem-solving opportunities,

-• single out potential threats;
+• Single out potential threats,

-• brainstorm and evaluate potential solutions;
+• Brainstorm and evaluate potential solutions, or

-• vote on the most suitable solutions.
+• Vote on the most suitable solutions.

 Tips for an effective problem-solving meeting